Is Minecraft safe for a 6-year-old?

 The no-setup option: safe by default

 PixelVoxel is a peaceful building game built safe by default for children under 9.
-There are no settings to get wrong: no public servers, no friend lists, and no chat with anyone outside the family, so the only person who can join your child's world is you.
+There are no settings to get wrong: no public servers, no friend lists, and no chat with anyone outside the family, so the only people who can ever join your child's world are you and your own kids.
 There's no death, no monsters, no ads, and nothing a child can buy.
-The only person who can join your child's world is you — and you can build together, 1:1.
+Build together as a family — you and up to three kids in one shared world.
+Siblings build side by side, each as themselves — their own name, their own colour — and a parent can drop into any of their kids' worlds.

-Read next: The safe Minecraft alternative for kids · PixelVoxel vs Minecraft, side by side · Pricing & the honest-money story
+Read next: Screen time without the guilt · The safe Minecraft alternative for kids · PixelVoxel vs Minecraft, side by side · Pricing & the honest-money story